Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * User is able to choose a delivery date.
  * User can write an additional request.
  * User can visit and eat at the shop.
+ * Customers recommend us to new customers
 #### Returning user goals:
  * User can find new products with new theme.
  * User can navigate easily on the site.
  * User can get discount.
  * User can come with their wishes.
  * User can write a review.
- * I hope that the customers will come back.
- * User can come with new customers.

 ### User stories
 ___
 #### As a business owner: